ClementTsang/bottom/README.md

     -m, --dot_marker                           Uses a dot marker for graphs.
     -f, --fahrenheit                           Sets the temperature type to Fahrenheit.
     -g, --group                                Groups processes with the same name by default.
+    -h, --help                                 Prints help information.
+Use --help for more info.
     -a, --hide_avg_cpu                         Hides the average CPU usage.
         --hide_table_gap                       Hides the spacing between table headers and entries.
         --hide_time                            Completely hides the time scaling.
     -k, --kelvin                               Sets the temperature type to Kelvin.
     -l, --left_legend                          Puts the CPU chart legend to the left side.
+        --no_write                             Disables writing to the config file.
     -r, --rate <MS>                            Sets a refresh rate in ms.
     -R, --regex                                Enables regex by default.
     -d, --time_delta <MS>                      The amount in ms changed upon zooming.
-    -u, --current_usage                        Sets process CPU% to be based on current CPU%.
         --use_old_network_legend               DEPRECATED - uses the older network legend.
+    -V, --version                              Prints version information.
     -W, --whole_word                           Enables whole-word matching by default.
-    -h, --help                                 Prints help information.
-Use --help for more info.
-    -V, --version                              Prints version information.
 ```

 ### Keybindings